 - Resting the affected finger (possibly using a splint)

 - Taking an anti-inflammatory medication

 - Injecting a corticosteroid into the affected finger

-The team at Swift Orthopedics’ Reno, NV, location can certainly help you to develop a customized treatment plan using these methods.
+The team at Swift Orthopedics in Reno and Carson City can help you to develop a customized treatment plan using these methods.
 If you’re still experiencing trigger finger symptoms after attempting a conservative course of treatment, however, you may also want to consider hand surgery.
-During the procedure, one of our surgeons uses a small incision to widen the space around your affected tendon and ease compression, thereby allowing the tendon to move around more easily.
+During the procedure, one of our hand surgeons uses a small incision to widen the space around your affected tendon and ease compression, thereby allowing the tendon to move around more easily.

-If you’ve been experiencing the symptoms of trigger finger, please schedule an appointment at our Reno, NV, location so that one of our orthopedic experts can help you determine the best course of treatment for your needs.
+If you’ve been experiencing the symptoms of trigger finger, please schedule an appointment at our Reno or Carson City location so that one of Swift Institute’s orthopedic experts can help you determine the best course of treatment for your needs.